Podcast Promotion

 4. Publish at strategic times

 When we spoke with one of our customers about how to promote a podcast, he said it’s critical that you publish at strategic times.
-If you’re just starting out, look at similar podcasts and identify when they publish.
+If you’re just starting out, look at similar successful podcasts and identify when they publish.
 If you see a trend, there’s probably a reason.
 Follow that trend until you have your own data.

 Over time dig through your podcast analytics to see when people listen to your episode.
 If you see a trend within your own audience, experiment to see if it’s true.